-Do a quick Google search for Halloween costumes for pets and you'll find page after page of ideas for ways to dress up your furry friend as a scarecrow, a pirate or the cookie monster.
+Do a quick Google search for pet costumes and you'll find page after page of ideas for ways to dress up your furry friend.
 But few articles address whether or not you should put your pet in a costume in the first place.
 Is it safe?
 Will the dog hate it?
 Which costumes are best?
-We delved into these questions and got some expert advice on the best way to include your pet in the Halloween festivities or another other time of year the costume question comes up.
+We delved into these questions and got some expert advice on the best way to include your pet in festivities.

 Holistic veterinarian Dr. Judy Morgan elaborated, "Be very careful with strings or anything tied around the neck.
 No rubber bands or elastic around legs or ears or necks.
 Nothing long that could be a tripping hazard or get tangled around legs."